Current work

 The ECHO was a digital-first publication so I was primarily an online reporter but I did get some bylines in the paper, including an exclusive story that made the front page.

-Before starting at MailOnline, I worked on a freelance basis for the education section of the Daily Mail newspaper in the summer of 2018.
+Before starting on the Mail’s trainee scheme, I worked on a freelance basis for the education section of the newspaper.
 You can see some of the work I produced in that time below.

 17 August 2018, joint byline, double page: Just a C-grade needed to get on top course